elmerdotdev/ciccc-web-dev-1-animation-lab/README.md

 - Create `btn1` using box-shadow
 - Create `btn2` without using box-shadow
+- On the fourth exercise with the gray square, make sure the 'Hello!' has a transition effect as well
 - The four shapes on the 5th exercise are: *square, circle, triangle, pentagon*